-The HR Profiler offers three functions:
+The HR Profiler offers four searches:

 “In what tissues is my drug most active?”

 Simply type in the common drug name (e.g., “Gleevec”) or the drug SMILES string (see Glossary for definition of SMILES) and click “Enter” and the results will be returned.
+Compound search also allows the user to customize the datasets used in generating historeceptomics profiles for compounds of interest:

 “What genes/drug targets are most specific to tissue X?”